edrlab/lcp-server/README.md

 ## Usage

+For compiling and installing the application in the bin folder, use:

+> go install cmd/lcpserver/server.go

 From the `lcp-server` folder ...

-For testing the lcpserver application you can simply use:
+For testing the lcpserver application you can use:

+> cd cmd/lcpserver
-> go run cmd/lcpserver2/server.go
+> go run server.go router.go authenticator.go

-For compiling and installing the application in the bin folder, use:

-> go install cmd/lcpserver2/server.go

 or, if your forked the codebase: